• Skip to main content

 • Remove the mixer bowl from the mixer, cover it and pop in the fridge for about an hour.

-• Remove the bowl from the fridge and transfer the liquid to your FROZEN KitchenAid Ice Cream Attachment.
+• Remove the bowl from the fridge and transfer the liquid to your ice cream maker bowl.
 Attach that to the mixer, this is where the "heavens to betsy" thing comes to mind.
 Turn on and build up to high speed slowly so you don't make a huge mess.
 Let it churn for about 15 to 20 minutes.
 Once it thickens you can toss all the various chips and cups in.
 Let it spin just enough to incorporate those.
 Turn off.
 Remove the ice cream maker attachment and cover it.
 Then pop it in the freezer for at least a couple of hours.
 Or overnight.

 • Remove a few minutes before serving.